 Minute of Immigration with Attorney Luis Virguez

 Rosbeth: Hello friends!
 Welcome to your Minute of Immigration with Attorney Luis Virguez, from Virguez Law.
-Attorney, we have a question from one of our viewers that says: “My children are US citizens, at what age can they petition for me?”
+Attorney, we have a question from one of our viewers that says: “If I don’t show up to an immigration appointment with the court, what would happen?”